 Applied to current text (unchanged by #24297):

-The AP Tx Power subfield indicates the AP’s combined transmit power at the antenna connector(#24545) of all the transmit antennas used to transmit the triggering PPDU in units of dBm / 20 MHz(#24414).
+The AP Tx Power subfield indicates the AP’s power at the transmit antenna connector used to transmit the triggering PPDU in units of dBm / 20 MHz(#24414).

 In 9.3.1.22.1 General change "combined transmit power at the antenna connectors of all the transmit antennas used to transmit the Trigger frame" to "power at the transmit antenna connector"; "averaged over the AP's antenna connectors" to "averaged over the AP's antennas".